influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplateUpdateRequest.md

 withApiVersion(apiVersion)
 ```

-APIVersion defines the versioned schema of this representation of an object.
+"APIVersion defines the versioned schema of this representation of an object.
 Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
-More info: https://git.io.k8s.community/contributors/devel/sig-architecture/api-conventions.md#resources
+More info: https://git.io.k8s.community/contributors/devel/sig-architecture/api-conventions.md#resources"

 ### fn template.withKind